ZheCodingChian/research-feed/README.md

-# arXiv AI Research Newsletter Pipeline
+# arXiv AI Research Data Pipeline

 A comprehensive automated pipeline for discovering, analyzing, and curating high-quality AI research papers from arXiv.
-This system combines web scraping, natural language processing, machine learning, and intelligent scoring to deliver a daily newsletter of the most relevant and impactful research papers in artificial intelligence.
+This system combines web scraping, natural language processing, machine learning, and intelligent scoring to generate a structured database of the most relevant and impactful research papers in artificial intelligence.

 ## 🎯 Project Overview

-The arXiv AI Research Newsletter Pipeline is a sophisticated content curation system that:
+The arXiv AI Research Data Pipeline is a sophisticated content curation system that:

 - **Automatically discovers** new AI research papers from arXiv
 - **Intelligently filters** papers based on research topic relevance
 - **Evaluates paper quality** using advanced LLM-based scoring
 - **Enriches content** with author H-index data and detailed analysis
-- **Generates webpage reports** for easy consumption
-- **Delivers notifications** via Slack integration
+- **Generates structured data** in SQLite database format
 - **Runs continuously** via GitHub Actions automation

 ### Key Features